 Roll each piece into a small ball.
 The dough ball should be about the size of a quarter (you can make these larger if you like, also!).
 Cover the pretzel bites with a clean kitchen towel or plastic wrap while you preheat the oven and boil the water in the next step.

 Boil the pretzel bites in a pot of boiling water and baking soda for about 30 seconds.
+They should float!
 Shake off excess water and transfer the boiled bites to the prepared baking sheet.
 Spread the bites apart so they're not touching.

 Lightly brush each bite with egg wash.